stuyvesant-cs/dwlessons/fcs/02_cli.md

 ---
 template: main

-### Do Now
-1. Log Into the Computer
-2. Open up a Terminal

----
-template: main

 ### Terminal Basics
 - A _graphical user interface or (GUI)_, uses a pointer (mouse/trackpad/finger...) to open files and folders.